 - Dividing your thrift savings plan

-One of the most complicated issue is the division of your retirement pay.
+One of the most complicated issues is the division of your retirement pay.
 Like many of the above-listed benefits, the division of this asset depends on how long you were married and how many of those years included your military service.
 Your ex-spouse may be eligible for up to half of your military retirement pay.
 This is one important reason for having an experienced attorney on your side.
 With skilled assistance, you have a better chance of obtaining a fair divorce settlement that will minimize any future financial struggles.